linuxliste/OSF/README.md

 * Pedal torque ADC max (max weight) has to be filled : to find the value, look at field ADC torque sensor when you apply the max pressure on the pedal (about 80 kg = full human weight) while holding the brakes.
 It seems that the value should be around 450 for TSDZ8 which is quite different from TSDZ2.

-Note : there is no need to install all additional softwares mentioned in the manual as you will use only JavaConfigurator.jar.
+Note : there is no need to install all additional softwares mentioned in the manual as you will use only JavaConfigurator.jar and there is no need for compiling/flashing a STM microprocessor (on the opposite to TSDZ2).
 So having java on you PC is enough.